 We have treated many babies with congenital diaphragmatic hernia at Seattle Children's.
 In a typical year, we see about 15 to 20 babies with this condition.

 Our surgeons are experienced at performing the operation to repair CDH in children.
 We are also experienced in providing specialized care for babies with CHD in our neonatal intensive care unit (NICU).
-Your child's surgery team works closely with doctors who are trained to care for new babies with complex problems (neonatologists).
+Your child's surgery team works closely with neonatologists.
 We also work with lung (pulmonary) doctors to provide the best plan of care for your child.
-Our Surgery Pulmonary Follow-Up Clinic helps your child be as healthy as possible as they grow and develop.
+For patients with severe breathing problems, we have an Extracorporeal Life Support Program.
+Our Surgery Pulmonary Follow-Up Clinic helps support your child's ongoing health, growth and development.

 When you come to Seattle Children's, you have a team of people to care for your child before, during and after surgery.
 Along with your child's surgeon, we connect you with neonatologists, pulmonary doctors, nurses, child life specialists and social workers.
 We work together to meet all of your child's health needs and help your family through this experience.

 Since 1907, Seattle Children's has been treating children only.
 Our team members are trained in their fields and also in meeting the unique needs of children.
 For example, the doctors who give your child anesthesia are board certified in pediatric anesthesiology.
 This means they have extra years of training in how to take care of kids.
 Our child life specialists know how to help children understand their illnesses and treatments in ways that make sense for their age.
 Our expertise in pediatrics truly makes a difference for our patients and families.